When the Cards Won’t Give You the Answer

 When the Future Refuses to Reveal Itself

-The truth is, there are many moments in life when we are simply not meant to know how things will unfold.
+The truth is, there are moments in life when we simply aren’t meant to know how things will unfold.

-Life contains turning points we could never predict — chance meetings, unexpected opportunities, surprising changes of heart.
+Life contains turning points we could never predict — chance meetings, unexpected opportunities, sudden changes of heart.
 Some of the most meaningful moments in our lives arrive completely unannounced.

-There’s actually a simple reason we feel so uncomfortable with not knowing.
+There’s actually a very human reason we struggle so much with not knowing.

-Our brains are wired to look for predictability and safety.
-When the future feels uncertain, the mind tries to solve the puzzle as quickly as possible.
-From a neuroscience perspective, uncertainty can trigger the brain’s threat-detection system, which is always scanning for potential problems.
+Our brains are wired to look for safety and predictability.
+When the future feels uncertain, the mind immediately tries to solve the puzzle.

 Will this be safe?